 This is an Assured Shorthold Tenancy Agreement template for a residential property which sets out the duties and responsibilities between a (non-resident) landlord and a tenant.
 It is the most common tenancy agreement used by private landlords when letting residential property in England and Wales.
 The property or any part of it can be furnished or unfurnished, with or without a garden, and the tenant or tenants must be an individual or individuals (i.e. not a company or partnership).
 It gives special rights to the landlord to repossess the property at the end of the term and special rights to the tenant to apply to a rent assessment committee for a rent determination in certain circumstances.

-From 1 February 2016 all residential landlords in England need to check that someone has the right to live in the UK before letting a property to them.
+From 1 February 2016 all residential landlords/agents in England need to check that someone has the right to live in the UK before letting a property to them.
 This includes landlords who take in lodgers or sub-let property.
-Failure to carry out proper checks can result in a landlord being fined up to £3,000.
-Landlords can avoid liability by appointing a letting agent to carry out the checks.
+Failure to carry out proper checks can result in criminal sanctions from an unlimited fine to five years' imprisonment or both.
 It applies to new tenancy agreements entered into on or after 1 February 2016.
 For further information see the official code of practice.

 We offer two types of Assured Shorthold Tenancy Agreement - one for a 'House' and one for a 'Room'.
 The shorthold tenancy agreement 'House' version is suitable for use when letting a whole flat or house to a single tenant or joint tenants.
 In this case the tenants are jointly and severally liable for the tenancy (i.e. all tenants are jointly responsible for payment of rent and not individual shares).
 This is generally easier to manage than the Room version.